LauraStarzomska/Data-Visualization-and-Modeling-Project/README.md

 <h2>Project Title</h2>
 <p>Random Forest Classifier Project</p>
 <h1>Project Description</h1>
   <p>I prepared a classification problem.
-I used data from local restaurants in Warsaw and based on some variables such as: variables such as votes, score, popularity, max delivery time, discounts, delivery, pickup, the model aim is to predict the cuisine type.
+I used data about local restaurants in Warsaw and based on some variables such as: variables such as votes, score, popularity, max delivery time, discounts, delivery, pickup, the model aim is to predict the cuisine type.
 A complete lack of normal distribution made me decide to build a classification model so I used random forest classifier.
 Also, I used streamlit package to present my visualisations.</p>
   <h2>The Steps I Took:</h2>
   <ol>
     <li>Gathered data via pyszne.pl api and Postman API Platform (import_requests.py file)</li>